 - Apply salicylic acid on ingrown hairs

 - Tea tree essential strands may help ingrowing hairs by;

 - To treat razor bumps, apply warm compresses to the affected skin

 Alternating hair removal options

 Some people turn to other ways of removing hair to avoid the risk of ingrown hairs that come with shaving, waxing or plucking.
 These include;

-- Laser hair removal; this can be expensive process, but the results are usually semi-permanent hair loss and no hair ingrown.
+- Laser hair removal can be expensive, but the results are usually semi-permanent hair loss and no hair ingrown.
 Laser hair removal damages the hair follicles at a deep level, preventing hair from growing at all.

 - Chemical hair removal.

-- Electrolysis; this is another more permanent form of hair removal.
-It is designed to destroy the root of the hair and require several sessions.
+- Electrolysis; is another permanent form of hair removal.
+It is designed to damage the root of the hair and requires several sessions.

 An ingrown hair will go away on its own.
 But if it doesn’t, you could have;

 - Darkened skin

 - https://www.nhs.uk/conditions/ ingrown hairs /